 Some free anti-spyware/anti-malware programs include Malwarebytes Anti-Malware and SUPERAntiSpyware.
 There are others, but be careful - many that purport they will help "clean" your system will actually do the opposite.
 Make sure you are downloading the program from a trusted, well known site.
 Better still is to research the software online before downloading it to be sure it is legitimate.

 CAUTION!
-In recent years many companies have turned to installing unwanted toolbars, adware, or even malware on your computer when you install their "free" anti-virus software.
+In recent years some companies have turned to installing unwanted toolbars, adware, or even malware on your computer when you install their "free" anti-virus software.
 They do this to make money.
-Before installing free software, research it on the internet to find out if other people have had problems with it.
+Before installing free software, research it to find out if other people have had problems when installing this software.

 Note: Algonquin College is not responsible and does not endorse these applications.
 Use your own judgement or get professional advice when evaluating third party software.